adityanav123/FoodDonation/README.md

 #ISSUES/ASSUMPTIONS -
 1. Now, the donor doesnot have the option to cancel deliveries, yet.
 2. All the requests that are made are to be fulfilled.
-3. Donation Option isn't active yet, only reciever can request for resources for now.